tjluoma/screenshot-journal/TUAW.md

 ### Hard drive and CPU usage ###

 On my 2.13 GHz Core 2 Duo MacBook Air, I do not even notice when the script runs, even when I had it running every 30 seconds.
 One day I had about 15 *hours* worth of images, with a new image every 30 seconds and it took about 160 MB of hard drive space.
 After reviewing the images, there's no real need to keep them, so you can just trash the entire folder.
 The script creates GIF images to minimize disk usage.
 Obviously if you have a retina MacBook Pro, those images will be larger, but again, this isn't intended as long term storage.

-### Secondary Trigger ###

-The only missing piece, for me, was when I would switch between apps.
-I wanted to get a sense of how long I spend in each app, as well as how often I switch between apps.
-So I created another trigger in Keyboard Maestro which simply triggers anytime an application "activates".
-It is basically the same Keyboard Maestro macro as above, except that it doesn't bother to check to see if the screensaver is running since, obviously, if I am switching apps, the computer is not idle.

-I have also updated the Keyboard Maestro macro so that it saves the current active application name in the filename of the screenshot.
-Want to know how much time you spent in Safari?
-Look for all of the filenames that end with '"Safari" timed.gif.'
-Want to know how many times you switched over to Twitter?
-Look for all of the filenames with your Twitter client + "switch.gif" (for example, mine all end with '"Tweetbot" switch.gif').

-*N.B:* If you want to be able to track specific websites such as Facebook, I highly recommend creating Site Specific Browsers using [Fluid] and then use [Choosy] to automatically direct clicked links to those browsers.
-I wrote about this in [A better Google search experience with Choosy, Keyboard Maestro and Fluid] and [Protect yourself from being tracked by Google, Facebook, and others].

 <!-- Footnotes -->

 [^ScreenIsOff]: While it is pretty easy to check to see if the screen saver is on in a shell script (`ps cx | fgrep ' ScreenSaverEngine'`), I have not found any way to determine the status of your display(s) from a shell script.
 So if you have Keyboard Maestro, you will definitely want to use it for this.
 If you don't have it yet, I encourage you to [download the demo] and try it for 30 days.

 [^OptionalKMstep]: <img align='right' border="0" src="http://www.blogcdn.com//media/2013/07/keyboardmaestroapppreferences--320x369.jpg" width="320" height="369" alt="Keyboard Maestro preferences" />There is one more which is optional, but highly recommended.
 [Download this launchd plist] and move it to **$HOME/Library/LaunchAgents/**.
 That will ensure that the Keyboard Maestro Engine stays running even if it crashes. *If you do this* be sure to go into Keyboard Maestro.app's preferences and turn ***off*** the option to "Launch Engine at Login" (as shown in the image here), otherwise you will get two copies of the Engine trying to start at the same time, which is bad.